JoeySan5/Interpreter/README.md

 In this part, you must:

 1. Modify the existing parser to support the new grammar rules you defined in Part 1.
+This will involve adding new parser node variants.
 2. Implement the necessary parser combinators for your chosen feature (conditional operators or if-expressions).
-3. Provide example code that demonstrates how your parser correctly recognizes and parses your chosen feature.
-4. Ensure your parser returns informative error messages for invalid expressions.

 ## Part 3 - Interpreter